Perma-Fix (PESI)

 Competitors of Perma-Fix include US Ecology (NASDAQ:ECOL), Clean Harbors (NYSE:CLH), and Heritage-Crystal Clean (NASDAQ:HCCI).

-Looking ahead, sell-side analysts expect revenue to grow 62.1% over the next 12 months, an improvement versus the last two years.
-This projection is eye-popping and suggests its newer products and services will fuel better top-line performance.
+Looking ahead, sell-side analysts expect revenue to grow 59.7% over the next 12 months, an improvement versus the last two years.
+This projection is eye-popping and suggests its newer products and services will catalyze better top-line performance.

 6. Gross Margin & Pricing Power

 Perma-Fix has bad unit economics for an industrials business, signaling it operates in a competitive market.
-As you can see below, it averaged a 11.6% gross margin over the last five years.
-Said differently, Perma-Fix had to pay a chunky $88.42 to its suppliers for every $100 in revenue.
+As you can see below, it averaged a 11.1% gross margin over the last five years.
+That means Perma-Fix paid its suppliers a lot of money ($88.86 for every $100 in revenue) to run its business.

 7. Operating Margin

-Perma-Fix’s operating margin was negative 26.8% this quarter.
+This quarter, Perma-Fix generated a negative 10.7% operating margin.
 The company's consistent lack of profits raise a flag.

 8. Cash Is King

-We cheer for all companies making their customers lives easier, but in the case of Perma-Fix, we’ll be cheering from the sidelines.
-To begin with, its revenue has declined over the last five years.
-And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its diminishing returns show management's prior bets haven't worked out.
+We see the value of companies helping their customers, but in the case of Perma-Fix, we’re out.
+To kick things off, its revenue has declined over the last five years.
+And while its projected EPS for the next year implies the company will start generating shareholder value, the downside is its diminishing returns show management's prior bets haven't worked out.
 On top of that, its relatively low ROIC suggests management has struggled to find compelling investment opportunities.

-Perma-Fix’s EV-to-EBITDA ratio based on the next 12 months is 91.3x.
-This multiple tells us a lot of good news is priced in - we think there are better investment opportunities out there.
+Perma-Fix’s P/E ratio based on the next 12 months is 408.3x.
+This valuation tells us it’s a bit of a market darling with a lot of good news priced in - we think there are better stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.